kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 "monolithic" Workload.
 By decoupling policy (Workload) from runtime grouping (PodGroup), we improve clarity, scalability and lifecycle management.
 This approach also provides a more readable and intuitive structure for complex workloads like JobSet and LeaderWorkerSet.

+To ensure long-term API quality, the Workload API remains in Alpha for the 1.36 cycle.
+This allows for the finalization of the decoupled model and ensures that the graduated Beta API will be clean and free of transitional technical debt.

 The `spec.workloadRef` field in the Pod API identifies the scheduling context.
 In the 1.36 implementation, a Pod is associated with a workload and a specific runtime instance.
 A sample pod with these new fields looks like this: